replicate/keepsake/web/docs/how-it-works.md

 Within experiments are **commits**.
 They each represent a version of the _outputs_ of the training process.
 Conceptually, you can think of them like commits in a version control system: each one is a particular version of your machine learning model.

 You create a commit by calling `experiment.commit()`.
-Any arguments passed are recorded as metrics, then it also automatically saves a copy of the entire current directory, including your training code and weight files.
+It takes the argument `path`, which is the path to any files or directories you want to be saved, such as your trained weights.
+Any other arguments are recorded as metrics.

 ### Projects